 Cholesterol is insoluble in water; therefore it is carried throughout the body by attaching itself to proteins.
 When combined, they are called lipoproteins.
 There are two relevant types of lipoproteins: LDL-cholesterol and HDL-cholesterol.

 If you have extremely high total and LDL cholesterol levels, it can negatively impact your health; especially when combined with smoking and a high blood pressure.
 You may not even know you have high cholesterol as it doesn’t cause any symptoms on its own.
-It can however, increase the risk of developing heart disease or stroke.

 What is High Cholesterol?